-- TBTN Speak Out: Opportunity for survivors of sexual violence to speak of their experiences, and for allies to voice their support.
-Rain Location: Springer Suites - TBTN Rally: March to raise awareness against Sexual Violence - Information Tables/Sexual Assault Awareness Month: Informational tables for events during Take Back the Night, and sexual assault awareness month.
+- TBTN Video/ Talk: Opportunity for survivors of sexual violence to speak of their experiences, and for allies to voice their support. - TBTN Rally: March to raise awareness against Sexual Violence - Information Tables/Sexual Assault Awareness Month: Informational tables for events during Take Back the Night, and sexual assault awareness month.
 Presented by D.A.S.H (Domestic Abuse Stops Here) - TBTN Karaoke: Join us for Karaoke after the march for Take Back the Night.
-Presented by D.A.S.H. - Self-Care and Activism Night: Join D.A.S.H. and the Diversity Advocates to make some crafts and learn about how to take care of yourself when involved in activist work
+Sponsored by D.A.S.H. - Movie & Discussion about Sexual Assault